django-commons/django-typer/doc/source/index.rst

 **django-typer makes it easy to:**

-   * Define your command CLI interface in as clear, DRY, and safely as possible using type hints
+   * Define your command CLI interface in a clear, DRY and safe way using type hints
    * Create subcommand and group command hierarchies.
    * Use the full power of Typer's parameter types to validate and parse command line inputs.
    * Create beautiful and information dense help outputs.